ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 address of .data section variable will load to.
 So, translate the address to 0 and made a relocation record on 0x00000020 of .text section.
-Linker or Loader will change this address when this program is linked or loaded depend on the program is static link or dynamic link.
+Linker or Loader will change this address when this program is linked or loaded depends on the program is static link or dynamic link.

 Cpu0 ELF related files